encode/django-rest-framework/docs/api-guide/fields.md

 Defaults to `True`.

-### `allow_null`

-Normally an error will be raised if `None` is passed to a serializer field.
-Set this keyword argument to `True` if `None` should be considered a valid value.

-Note that setting this argument to `True` will imply a default value of `null` for serialization output, but does not imply a default for input deserialization.

-Defaults to `False`

 ### `default`

 If set, this gives the default value that will be used for the field if no input value is supplied.
 If not set the default behaviour is to not populate the attribute at all.